ethanabrooks/dissertation/adpp.typ

 the ability of the agent to explore efficiently, since an agent that concentrates its exploration on the half-circle will significantly outperform one that explores all positions with equal probability.

-As @fig:point-env demonstrates, vanilla AD fares quite poorly in this setting.
-Of the 20 seeds in the diagram, only two discover the goal and only one returns to it consistently.
-The AD agent either explores randomly in vicinity of the origin --- emulating policies observed early in the source data --- or commits arbitrarily to a point on the arc and remains in its vicinity --- emulating later policies, but ignoring the lack of experienced reward.
-The Sparse Point environment highlights a weakness in vanilla AD.
-During training, the source algorithm --- which uses one agent per task --- can memorize the location of the goal.
-It therefore never exhibits Bayes-optimal exploration patterns for AD to imitate.

-Why should we expect #ADPP to perform better?
-For the same reasons that cause vanilla AD to fail, we should not expect the simulated rollouts to perform Bayes-optimal exploration.
-However, before the model experiences reward, its reward predictions will reflect the prior, which has support on the semi-circle and nowhere else.
-If the model anticipates reward anywhere in the environment, it should only do so on the semi-circle, given the distribution of reward in the training data.
-Therefore any rollouts that do not lead to the semi-circle should result in a simulation of zero cumulative reward.

-In order for #ADPP to recover Bayes optimal exploration in the Sparse Point environment, two random events must co-occur: some of the rollouts must lead to the semi-circle, and the model must anticipate reward there, without having necessarily experienced it.
-In practice, this does not happen consistently.
-The rollout policy often degenerates into random dithering and the reward model often predicts no reward at all.
-We found that the key to eliciting consistent performance from #ADPP was to perform beam-search as described in
-@sec:beam-search.
-This effectively increases the opportunities for rollouts to lead to the arc and for the reward model to anticipate reward there.
-For example, the pruning path can entirely prune paths that do not lead to the arc, while those that do benefit from node-expansion.
-As @fig:point-env demonstrates, both beam-search methods significantly outperform vanilla AD and #ADPP.

-==== Half-Cheetah Environments

-In our final set of environments, we explore two variants on the well-known Mujoco "Half-Cheetah" environment.
-This environment uses a 2D two-legged embodiment.
-In order to instantiate a multi-task problem, we vary the reward
-function: for the "Half-Cheetah Direction" environment, we instantiate two tasks, one which rewards the agent for forward movement of the Cheetah and one that rewards it for backward movement.
-For the "Half-Cheetah Velocity" environment, we choose a target velocity per task.
-The agent receives a reward penalty for the difference between its current velocity and the target.
-Per the original Half-Cheetah environment, the agent also receives a control reward that penalizes large actions.
-As @fig:cheetah-dir and @fig:cheetah-vel demonstrate, #ADPP outperforms vanilla AD on both domains.

 #figure(
   grid(